rahulakrishna/rahulakrishna.github.io/_posts/2024-10-12-norwegian-wood.markdown

 ---

 Multiple sources recommended the book to me.
 My friend Mazin had recommended it back in 2020.
 A girlfriend had recommended it again in 2021.
-A very good Reddit friend in 2024 finally made me give up my reservations and try it.
+Finally decided to give up my reservations and try this in 2024

 # 🧠 Thoughts